openrails/openrails/CONTRIBUTING.md

   * For a road-map card, it should not be in the first two columns ("Unsorted" and "Not planned")
   * For a blueprint, it should have direction "Approved"
 * Read through all of the changes to the code
+* Check that all new code follows the requirements:
+  * General (including naming)
+  * Architecture
+  * Physics
+  * Multi-threading
 * Be sure that all of the changes are necessary
 * Be sure that no changes are missing
-* Check that any new classes, fields, methods, etc., follow the naming guidelines
 * Be on the lookout for data being access across threads

 ### Leeway when reviewing